mcdonnellb/portfolio-site/README.md

 The design will be responsive to the device used to access it, to avoid issues when using mobile devices etc, and will factor in accessability for those who are visually impaired for example.

-I wnated to bring the concept of accesability into the design also, creating a simple monochromatic affect with a simple flow to ensure if screen readers are being used it is not overly complex to navigate.
+I wanted to bring the concept of accesability into the design also, creating a simple monochromatic affect with a simple flow to ensure if screen readers are being used it is not overly complex to navigate.

 I downloaded the  screen reader plugin which really allowed me the opportunity to experience the web page as a visually impaired user.